carlsoncoder/aspnetcore-k8s/README.md

    - Update your local helm repo
    - Deploy the AAD Pod Identity helm chart
    - Deploy the Application Gateway Ingress Controller helm chart
+   - IMPORTANT NOTE:  After the AKS cluster is deployed, the script will attempt to call the kube-apiserver, which will force you to login with your AAD credentials!
+      - This is the only portion of the script that requires user interaction
 - Ensure that the ingress controller pod is up and running successfully before the next step - You can do that with the following commands:
 ```
 # Get the name of the pod